Accounting periods overview

 How accounting periods affect reporting periods

 Reporting periods use accounting periods to set the range used when you create the report.
-That is, custom and standard reporting periods affect reports.
-For example, if you use standard accounting periods, report data will start on Jan 1 and end on the month, quarter, or year end unless you specify a different fiscal first month.
+For example, you use standard accounting periods and report data starts on January 1 and ends on the month, quarter, or year end unless you specify a different fiscal first month.
 Fiscal first month (fiscal first period) is only available when your company uses standard accounting periods.

 About using first fiscal month

-If your company is using standard accounting periods, you can set the first fiscal month to be any month in the standard calendar.
-Because each standard fiscal period starts on the first of the month, your fiscal year will start on the first of the month you select as the first fiscal month.
-The default is to start in January, but you can change it to any month.
+If your company uses standard accounting periods, you can set the first fiscal month to be any month in the standard calendar.
+Because each standard fiscal period starts on the first of the month, your fiscal year will start on the first of the month that you select as the first fiscal month.
+The default is to start in January, but you can start on any month.

 • If you use Fiscal‑‑Current Year, the report will contain data from July 1, 2025 to June 30, 2026 because that's the fiscal year that includes Nov 17, 2025.